dustinpfister/blog_posts/_posts/js-touch-events.md

 So then in this section I will be going over source code that is my take on a [zoom pinch gesture](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events/Pinch_zoom_gestures).
 There are many ways of going about making some kind of [pinch detection system](https://stackoverflow.com/questions/11183174/simplest-way-to-detect-a-pinch) when it comes to working with multi touch, but I have found that I just need to work out my own thing for this so I have all the features that I would want when it comes to adjusting certain values.

 ### 3.1 - A utility module

+For this example I am going to want a distance formula, and also while I am at it I thing I will also barrow another method that I often have in a general untiles module.
+I have wrote a [javaScript example type post on this kind of module](/2021/08/06/js-javascript-example-utils/) when it comes to looming more into the various kinds of methods that one might have in a library such as this.

 ```js
 var utils = {};